2018 Mississippi State Bulldogs baseball team

-The 2018 Mississippi State Bulldogs baseball team represents the Mississippi State University in the 2018 NCAA Division I baseball season.
-The Bulldogs play their home games at Dudy Noble Field.
+The 2018 Mississippi State Bulldogs baseball team represented the Mississippi State University in the 2018 NCAA Division I baseball season.
+The Bulldogs played their home games at Dudy Noble Field.
 Due to construction of the new Dudy Noble Field, the first home game was not played until March 6, to give construction crews time to finish the bottom seating of the stadium.
-The new Dudy Noble Field in its entirety will not be completed until the 2019 season.
+The new Dudy Noble Field in its entirety was not completed until the 2019 season.